oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 ## Secure your app with Okta

-You'll use Okta to secure the application quickly and use their SDKs, so you don't have to spin up an identity provider and deal with the tricky details of authentication.
+You'll use Okta to secure the application quickly with Okta SDKs, so you don't have to spin up an identity provider and deal with the tricky details of authentication.

 {% include setup/cli.md type="web" loginRedirectUri="https://localhost:5001/authorization-code/callback" logoutRedirectUri="https://localhost:5001/signout/callback" %}